Is DOGE Legal?

 Trump, Musk, and the Constitutional Fight Over Executive Power

-The Department of Government Efficiency (DOGE), spearheaded by Elon Musk and created via executive order by President Trump, is rapidly altering the federal government.
-But as DOGE moves to shut down agencies, access federal payment systems, and lay off thousands of government workers, legal experts and political opponents are questioning whether its actions are even constitutional.
+The Department of Government Efficiency (DOGE), associated with Elon Musk and created by executive order under President Trump, is rapidly altering the federal government.
+But as DOGE moves to reshape agencies, seek access to federal payment systems, and support large workforce reductions, legal experts and political opponents are questioning whether its actions are constitutional.

 Executive Power: How Far Can Trump Go?